Learn to Train (9-12 year olds)

 Weather and Safety Policies

-All of our programs are rain or shine (or snow or wind…).
-Only in the event of dangerous conditions arising due to an electrical storm or other extreme weather will a program session be canceled, in which case we will send out an e-mail two hours prior to the start of the session.
+Orienteering is a rain-or-shine sport.
+Only in the event of dangerous conditions (e.g. lightning, frostbite warning) will a program session be canceled, in which case we will send out an email no less than 2 hours prior to the start of the session.

-There are a few risks to be aware of when playing and spending time wild areas in the outdoors.
-The major ones in the Ottawa area are ticks, poison ivy, and wild parsnip.
+Ticks, poison ivy, and wild parsnip are common wildlife risks found in the Ottawa area.
 We will teach about basic safety precautions in the first week of the program.
 It’s also a good idea to read through our safety page (page de sécurité et éthique).

 To see the club’s full weather policy as well as our program behaviour and safety policies check out our policy manual.

-All official communication for this program will be done via e-mail.
-We will be adding you to an e-mail list after you sign up.
-Please do not unsubscribe from this list as you will no longer receive important notification about the program.
+All official communication for this program will be done via email.
+We will be adding participants to an email list after they sign up.
+Please do not unsubscribe from this list as you will no longer receive important notifications about the program.
 We clear the list at the end of each season before adding the next season’s participants to the list.

-Note that program e-mails are sent from a mail list server and some email systems will sort our e-mails (at least at first) into junk or spam boxes - please check for these e-mails there if you don't get them when you expect to.
+Note that program emails are sent from a mail list server and some email systems will sort our emails into junk or spam boxes.
+Please check for our emails there if you do not get them when you expect to.

 This cost includes: